 Please note that approval of Floor Plan, ESA, and Service Animal requests does not guarantee placement in housing for the current or future academic year.
 It simply means that if a student receives a placement within on-campus housing through the applicable processes, then the student will be able to select a room that meets the accommodation requested or will receive permission for the animal in the residence hall.
 The placement process and the Floor Plan, ESA, and Service Animal review and approval processes are separate.

-UCF will accept and consider requests for reasonable accommodation in university housing at any time.
-Preferred deadlines are provided for some specific accommodation requests below.
-For requests before the preferred deadline, SAS and Housing and Residence Life will have time to review the request and provide a decision prior to the start of the semester.
+- For requests submitted and reviewed by the SAS Team before the preferred deadline, SAS and Housing and Residence Life will have time to review the request and provide a decision prior to the start of the semester.
 If the accommodation is approved by SAS, and if HRL has availability, then the accommodation will be coordinated.

-For information on how SAS makes housing accommodation determinations, please review our Reasonable Accommodation Analysis document.
+For information on how SAS makes housing accommodation determinations, please review our Reasonable Accommodation Analysis document & UCF Policy for Housing and Accommodations.
+SAS and UCF reserve the right to amend this process as circumstances require.

 Floor Plan Accommodation Requests